willianbrener/quake-log-parser/java/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 # README #

-* This README aims to explain the project as a whole and address some doubts about the execution.
+* This document aims to explain the project as a whole and address some doubts about the execution.

 ### What is this repository for? ###
 * The project aims to carry out the reading of a file .log generator for the game Quake 3 and through this reading check some events during the games.